Tour Mount Ziquala Excursion

 Duration: Full Day

-After Breakfast, we drive towards south – east road, for Mount Ziquala, which can easily be seen from Addis Ababa.
-Ziquala is a volcanic cone which rises to 3000 m, some 1000 m higher than the surrounding countryside, the crater is 2 km across and some 60 m deep, with a shallow lake at the bottom.
-On the north east of the caldera is a monastery, part of which was destroyed by Mohammed Gragn in the 16th century, but which was later restored.
-The monastery is dedicated to Abba Gebre Menfes Qiddus, an Ethiopian saint renowned for his love of animals and wild life – he is frequently shown in paintings surrounded by lions and other wild beasts.
+After Breakfast, we drive towards south - east road, for Mount Ziquala, which can easily be seen from Addis Ababa.
+Mount Ziquala is a volcanic cone which rises to 3000 m, some 1000 m higher than the surrounding countryside, the crater is 2 km across and some 60 m deep, with a shallow lake at the bottom.
+On the north east of the caldera is a monastery, part of which was destroyed by Ahmed Gragn in the 16th century, but which was later restored.
+The monastery is dedicated to Abba Gebre Menfes Kidus, an Ethiopian saint renowned for his love of animals and wild life – he is frequently shown in paintings surrounded by lions and other wild beasts.
 A common story is that he allowed a bird to drink water from his eye.
 The crater slopes are covered by dry mountain forest, mainly made up of Juniper trees.
 The forest has a high bio-diversity – 217 species of flowering plants and ferns have been recorded.
 A number of endemic birds and mammals can be seen here, including: Wattled Ibis, Blue-winged Goose, Black-winged lovebird, Banded Barbet, Abyssinian Woodpecker, White-winged Cliff Chat, Abyssinian Catbird, White-backed Black Tit, and the Colobus Monkey.
 Other birds of interest include: White-cheeked Turaco, Slender-billed Chestnut-winged Starling, Sharpe’s Starling, and Ruppel’s Griffon Vulture, while of animal species Grey Duiker and Klipspringer can be seen.
 A short visit to Debre Zeit town before returning to Addis Ababa late afternoon.

 Itinerary can be amended upon request